Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Method

 \subsection{Self-guided Representation}

-During the training of the diffusion model over time, the internal features gradually become more discriminative.
+During the training of a diffusion model, the internal features gradually become more discriminative.
 Previous works have shown that features from deeper layers often capture stronger semantic information \cite{repa,LayerSync,sra}.
-Therefore, we use deep-layer features as guiding signals to improve the training of the model, as shown in Fig. \ref{framework}(b).
-However, as shown in Figs. \ref{motivation}(a) and (b), even with 200K training steps, the semantic richness of these features still lags behind that of external vision encoders like DINO.
+Therefore, we use deep-layer features as guiding signals to improve the training of a new model, as shown in Fig. \ref{framework}(b).
+However, as shown in Figs. \ref{motivation}(a) and (b), even with 200K training steps, the semantic richness of these features still lags behind that of pretrained external vision encoders like DINO.

 To address this, we draw inspiration from Classifier-Free Guidance (CFG) \cite{cfg}, a technique widely used in conditional diffusion models.
 CFG improves the alignment between generated samples and the conditioning input without requiring an external classifier.
 During training, the model randomly removes the condition to learn both conditional and unconditional denoising.
 In the inference stage, it combines predictions from both modes using a guidance scale: